spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 ##  Network Requirements

-* Outgoing access from the platform VMs to the internet either directly or via a proxy
+* Outgoing access from the platform VMs to the internet either directly or via a proxy.
-* An IP Address (static or DHCP) for the quick start Virtual machine (also used as an installer for enterprise version)
+* An IP Address (static or DHCP) for the quick start virtual machine (also used as an installer for enterprise version).
 * A block of 5 IP addresses reserved for enterprise cluster.
 One IP address for each of the three enterprise cluster VMs.
 An IP to be used as VIP and an additional IP reserved for rolling upgrades.
 * Interconnectivity across all the 3 VMs on all ports.
 * Connectivity from the Virtual Machines to the vCenter.